abraham-arbelaez/gganimate-tutorial/README.md

 # This is the gganimate tutorial!

 Welcome to the gganimate graduate workshop for Geog 728!
+I will be going through three different examples using the package.

 You can find the data [here](/data/).